Tyler-Keith-Thompson/CucumberSwift/README.md

 ```

 ### Generated step stubs
-Writing regex can be a pain, rather than make you look up everything CucumberSwift will help you out by generating swift code with stubs for step definitions
+Writing regex can be a pain, rather than make you look up everything CucumberSwift will help you out by generating swift code with stubs for step definitions.
+Take a look in your report navigator.
+Expand the last test run and, if there are any unimplemented steps you will see a class called `GenerateStubsIfNecessary`.

+If you expand that you'll see a Pending Steps section.
+Finally expanding that is an attachment called `GENERATED_Unimplemented_Step_Definitions.swift`.
+Open this attachment and you can copy/paste the swift code directly out of it.

 ![image](https://github.com/Tyler-Keith-Thompson/CucumberSwift/blob/master/GenerateStubsExample.gif)